Design Book

 Button

-Buttons follow GOV.UK conventions — the primary action per page or section gets the primary button.
+One primary action per page.
 Destructive actions use the warning variant.
-Ghost buttons are for low-emphasis actions inline with text.
+Ghost buttons are for low-emphasis inline actions.

 Primary